Currently Browsing

 20 Great Activities for the First Month of School

-Preparation is key to kicking off the school year to a great start, being in the good graces of your school administration, keeping your stress levels down, and maintaining a great work-life balance.
+When it comes to activities for the first month of school, preparation is key.
+This allows you to kick off the school year on a great footing, being in the good graces of your school administration, keeping your stress levels down, and maintaining a great work-life balance.

 Since the first month of school is about getting to know your students and allow them to settle into school again, having great activities lined up will help establish the tone for the rest of the year.
 We’ve compiled a list below of the many activities you can set up for your students while they get to know one another and figure out their team dynamics.